Design for digital literacy

 Where do I want students to assemble?
 Last year, while some students loved having an app for comments in addition to a static WP site, others did not like having to ‘move around’ so much on the web.

 What experience do I want them to have?
 I want them to experience making something online together – but in a place that is somewhat private and that is not riddled with data mines.
 (I have no illusions about escaping that completely.)
 I wanted them to be motivated to create something they would actually use, so their writing needed to be visible, starting from the front page, yet I also wanted there to be visible ‘course structure’…

 - Use vs. make

-- Choosing an online platform/app can appear deceptively simple when there is an entire market offering different goods.
-Do you just have students download another app?
+- Choosing an online venue can appear deceptively simple when there is an entire market offering different goods.
+Do you just have students download another social media app?
 That is the easy way out.
 But this isn’t the right time in history for a passive experience of the tools of the internet as issues like privacy and walled gardens (both of which involved in the ‘just-use-the-app approach).
 The places of assembly we choose require conscious reflection.

 - I also wanted to integrate student contributions to the core visibility of the course and make it central to their experience.
 This meant integrating space into the online component of the course to include their contributions.
 This is to enable collaborative syllabi, etc., and Peter Elbow’s unilateral grading contract and collaborative models.